vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

     [date time] [SilKitRegistry] [info] Sending known participant message to CanEchoDevice, protocol version 3.1

-### Monitoring CAN data generated on `can0` vCAN device
+### Monitoring CAN data generated on `can0` vcan device
-You can read data that is available on the `can0` vCAN device.
+You can read data that is available on the `can0` vcan device.
 To do this you can use the following command in a separate Terminal:

     candump can0